 DIRECT INSURANCE BILLING IS AVAILABLE FOR MASSAGE SERVICES

-While massage therapy in Toronto is included in most employee benefits, many people leave a significant portion unused.
+While massage therapy is included in most employee benefits, many people leave a significant portion unused.
 Keep in mind that most insurance companies do not allow any unused massage benefits to be carried forward to the following year.
 Every year as the days to Christmas draw closer, we have a flood of patients coming in who are looking for last-minute massage treatments.
 Why not schedule massage appointments on a more regular basis, ensuring that you receive the maximum benefit from your allocated benefits?
 Massage therapy is an excellent treatment for relieving stress, tension and other aches and pains you may encounter from the fast pace of daily life.
 Your body will thank you.

 Who provides the massages at the Pacific Wellness Clinic?

 At Pacific Wellness you will receive your massage from a Massage Therapist registered in Ontario.
 Currently, the Ontario licensing program for becoming are registered massage therapist is a 2200 hour course, followed by the provincial board examination.
 In addition to this, our therapists routinely participate in further courses and training in order to advance their skills and to stay up to date with our standards as a leader in the industry.

 Clinic Director of The Pacific Wellness Institute